ttwag/P11_LRU_Cache/README.md

 You could interact with the LRUCache in the main.cpp or import the defined LRUCache class into your own C++ file.

-Read about the implementation details in the comments inside of C++ and header files.
+Read about the implementation details in the comments inside C++ class and header files.
 ### Object Initialization
 * Initialize a LRUCache object and input the number of blocks you want into the constructor.
 ```